 The LNG terminal has an unloading terminal that can hold LNG tankers of up to 140,000 cubic metres and has a 160,000 cubic metre storage tank.
 It is the only terminal of its kind in Puerto Rico, meaning it is a strategic resource of the highest importance for enabling the supply of natural gas to the entire island.
 With that in mind, Naturgy Puerto Rico is currently working to develop the distribution of LNG in Puerto Rico.

 We hold a 47.5% stake in EcoEléctrica, as well as a contract to manage our facilities and exclusive rights over the use of the LNG terminal for the downstream market.

-The company operates in the generation market in the Dominican Republic through two thermal power plants with an installed capacity of 198 MW.The energy company has two fuel oil thermal power plants: Palamara, with 106 MW of installed capacity, and La Vega, with 92 MW, situated in the centre and south of this Caribbean country.
+The company operates in the generation market in the Dominican Republic through two thermal power plants with an installed capacity of 198 MW: Palamara, with 106 MW of installed power, and La Vega, with 92 MW, situated in the centre and south of this Caribbean country.